-The Volkswagen Group is one of the first and most successful international partners of China’s automobile industry.
-The Group has grown together with China’s auto industry in the past 30 years of partnership with the country.
+The Volkswagen Group is one of the first and most successful international partners in China’s automobile industry.
+The Group has grown together with China’s auto industry over four decades of partnership with the country.

-The success story started as early as 1978, when the Volkswagen Group first started to communicate with Chinese counterparts.
+The success story started as early as 1978 when the Volkswagen Group first began to communicate with its Chinese counterparts.
 In 1984, SAIC Volkswagen Corporation Ltd, the first joint venture of the Volkswagen Group in China, laid the foundation in Shanghai.
-In 1991, FAW-Volkswagen Corporation Ltd was established in Changchun, creating the Volkswagen Group’s second joint venture.
-In 2017, Volkswagen Group launched JAC Volkswagen, a third joint venture with Anhui Jianghuai Automobile Co., Ltd. for e-mobility in China.
-In December 2020, the joint venture was renamed as Volkswagen (Anhui) Automotive Company Limited, after Volkswagen Group increased its stake in the company to 75%.
-Meanwhile, the new R&D center was inaugurated in Hefei.
+In 1991, FAW-Volkswagen Corporation Ltd. was established in Changchun, creating the Volkswagen Group’s second joint venture.
+In 2017, the Volkswagen Group launched its third joint venture, JAC Volkswagen, focusing on NEV manufacturing in China.
+In December 2020, the joint venture was renamed Volkswagen (Anhui) Automotive Company Limited, after the Volkswagen Group increased its stake in the company to 75%.
+In addition, the new R&D center was inaugurated in Hefei.

 The business scope of the Volkswagen Group in China includes the production, sales and services of vehicles and parts, such as engines and transmissions.
-The Group is presented by many auto brands of all segments — including Volkswagen Passenger Cars Brand, Audi, ŠKODA, JETTA, Porsche, Bentley, Lamborghini, Volkswagen Commercial Vehicles, MAN, Scania and Ducati.
+The Group is represented by many auto brands in all segments — including Volkswagen Passenger Cars Brand, Audi, ŠKODA, JETTA, Porsche, Bentley, Lamborghini, MAN, Scania and Ducati.

 Since entering the Chinese market, the Volkswagen Group has taken the leading market position.
-In 2019, together with its joint venture partners, Volkswagen Group China delivered 4.23 million vehicles to customers in the Chinese mainland and Hong Kong.
+In 2021, Volkswagen Group China, together with its joint venture partners, delivered 3.3 million vehicles to customers in Mainland China and Hong Kong.

-Volkswagen Group China has established plants in Shanghai, Changchun, Dalian, Nanjing, Yizheng, Chengdu, Foshan, Ningbo, Changsha, Urumqi and Tianjin, and currently manufactures vehicles and components at 33 plants in China.
-Two factories purely for electric cars in Anting and in Foshan will start production in 2020, with a combined technically installed capacity of 600,000 vehicles per year.
+Volkswagen Group China has established plants in Shanghai, Changchun, Dalian, Nanjing, Yizheng, Chengdu, Foshan, Ningbo, Changsha, Urumqi, Tianjin and Hefei, and currently manufactures vehicles and components at more than 40 plants in China.
+The MEB plants in Anting, Foshan and Hefei focus on the production of pure electric cars.

-As of the end of 2019, Volkswagen Group China has more than 100,000 employees in China, including those of the joint ventures.
-At around 3,000 authorized dealerships across the country, over 330,000 dealer staffs provide professional services to thousands of customers every day.
+As of the end of 2021, Volkswagen Group China has over 90,000 employees in China, including those of the joint ventures.

-Volkswagen Group China, which has always strived to be the most responsible and trustworthy partner of China, not only provides high-quality products and services to consumers, but also sees the sustainable development of Chinese society as one of its main responsibilities.
-As part of its long-term commitment to China and its people, the Group has actively supported a wide range of corporate social responsibility programs across environmental protection, sports development and art & culture in China.
-In the future, Volkswagen Group China will continue acting as an advocate and role model to further contribute to the sustainable development of the Chinese society.
+Volkswagen Group China, which has always strived to be China’s most responsible and trustworthy partner, not only provides high-quality products and services to consumers but also sees the sustainable development of Chinese society as one of its main responsibilities.
+In 2021, Volkswagen Group China developed three new CSR strategic areas, namely a low carbon future, education, and economic empowerment, based on previous CSR frameworks and experience.
+The Group is committed to shouldering its social responsibilities and contributing to the sustainable development of China's ecology and future society.